 NARCAN SAVES LIVES

 Mira Friedman, MSW

 Lead for Health Education and Clinic Support Services

 Student Health and Wellbeing

 mira@humboldt.edu

 Narcan

+Narcan is a brand-name nasal spray that contains the active drug naloxone.

-Narcan is a medication that immediately reverses the effects of opioid overdose.
+Narcan is a medication that immediately reverses the effects of opioid overdose

-Each dose contains one spray and only sprays one time.

-Only works on opioids

-Safe to use on someone who has not used opioids.

-Naloxone is a safe, non-addictive medication that can reverse an overdose and save lives.
+Opioid overdose events where naloxone is administered are reversed at rates between 83%-100% Naloxone is a safe, non-addictive medication that can reverse an overdose and save lives.
 When someone is overdosing on opioids the medicine essentially knocks the drugs off the brain's receptors.
 Narcan is safe for pregnant people, children and pets.
-The individual does not have to be breathing for Narcan to work.
 Naloxone reversing an OD